yashchoubey/QuestionClassification/README.md

 > We are about to classify the dataset(question based) into four classification: Who, What, When, Affirmation(Y/N).
 Label any sentence that does no fall in any of the above four as "Unknown" type.

 ## Techniques Used
-> I have used naive bias and deeplearning using LSTM.
+> I have used naive bayes and deeplearning using LSTM.

 ## Accuracy Matrix
 > Naive Bayes : 90% \